OlgaLipinsk/SJTracker/README.md

 ### How to compile the app from source

-This project uses **Streamlit** for the frontend and **Google BigQuery** for data storage.
-There is no compilation step — the app runs as a standard Streamlit script.
-See more detailed instructions below.
+This project uses **Streamlit** for the frontend and **Google BigQuery** for data storage, the app is deployed in the Streamlit Community Cloud.
+There is no compilation step, see more detailed instructions below.

 ### Launch the App